UKCloud/documentation/articles/managed-services/man-services-home.md

 > [!NOTE]
 > These services are not intended to replace a customer's Systems Administrator or Operations Team.
 This service should be used to reduce the burden of routine IT hygiene and provide Level 3+ support assistance.

-- [**Managed IT Operations**](man-sd-managed-it-ops.md) - A portfolio of Managed Services focused on enhancing the general health of your compute assets.
+- [**Managed IT Operations**](man-sd-managed-it-ops.md) - A portfolio of managed services focused on enhancing the general health of your compute assets.
 This portfolio is comprised of the following elements:

   - [**_Managed Monitoring as a Service_**](man-monitoring-sco.md) - The foundation of the Managed IT Operations portfolio of services.
 We become your first line of support, 24 hours a day, 365 days a year, receiving and reacting to any abnormal events or alerts across your IT estate, leveraging the power of AIOps to reduce the amount of noise you traditionally had to filter through, enabling you to focus on the critical events that really matter.